kostasproz/Web-Mining-and-NLP-Chatbot-for-Domain-Specific-Scientific-Articles/README.md

 | **Generative AI**   | Retrieval-Augmented Generation    | Hugging Face Transformers (GPT-2) | Combined retrieved context with a generative model for Q&A. |

 ---
+📊 Results & Insights

+Corpus Summary: ~60 articles from ScienceDaily across topics like AI, medicine, and climate science.

+Topic Modeling Output: LDA revealed 5 dominant themes (e.g., AI & Ethics, Medical Research, Environmental Studies).

+Chatbot Accuracy: Responses are contextually grounded to retrieved documents, reducing hallucinations compared to standalone GPT-2.

+Visualization: pyLDAvis dashboard provides interactive exploration of topic clusters.

+💬 Example Queries
+User Query	Example Response
+“How is AI used in medicine?”
+“According to a ScienceDaily article, AI models assist in detecting disease patterns and improving diagnostic accuracy…”
+“What are recent discoveries about climate change?”
+“The retrieved articles discuss melting ice rates and carbon monitoring innovations published in 2024…”
+🧩 Project Architecture

+Data Collection:
+Ethical web mining using requests + BeautifulSoup with delay timers to respect server policies.

+Text Preprocessing:
+Lemmatization, token filtering, and stopword removal with NLTK and SpaCy.

+Vectorization & Topic Modeling:
+TF-IDF and LDA (via Gensim) to extract latent topics and semantic structures.

+Retrieval System:
+TF-IDF similarity search to rank and retrieve most relevant text chunks.

+Generation System:
+GPT-2 model fine-tuned on domain-specific data to produce context-aware responses.

+Chatbot Interface:
+Command-line interface allowing dynamic user interaction and retrieval-augmented generation.

+📈 Future Improvements

+Integrate FAISS or BM25 for faster, more accurate document retrieval.

+Replace GPT-2 with Llama 3 or Flan-T5 for higher factual consistency.

+Add a web-based interface (Streamlit) for user-friendly interaction.

+Expand dataset to multiple scientific sources for broader domain coverage.

+🧠 Learning Outcomes

+Hands-on experience with NLP pipelines, topic modeling, and RAG architectures.

+Understanding the trade-offs between retrieval precision and generative creativity.

+Skills in data cleaning, model integration, and scientific communication.